basho/riak_test/doc/SIMPLE_SETUP.md

 - A location for the riak_test software itself, where the tests will be built and test scripts will be run and logs will be stored (e.g. "~/riak_test")

-There will also need to be a test configuration file (".riak_test_config"), which must be in the root of the home directory of the user running tests.
+There will also need to be a test configuration file (".riak_test.config"), which must be in the root of the home directory of the user running tests.

 ## Clone Repos